 Created to highlight graduate student research, support professional development, and foster an interdisciplinary community, graduate students are transforming ideas into impactful contributions that advance their fields and strengthen the communities they serve.

-The Graduate Research and Creativity Conference will be held on Monday, May 4th, 4:30pm – 8pm in the Adanti Student Center Ballroom.
+The Graduate Research and Creativity Conference will be held on Monday, May 4th, 4:30pm – 8pm in the Adanti Student Center Ballroom on the 3rd floor.

 All attendees must register for the event.